Discovering Japan in the Spring

 What Kind of Climate Does Japan Have in the Spring?

-Spring in Japan is hard to describe.
+Weather is generally mild and pleasant, but it can vary greatly depending on the region and month.
 Mornings might start cool enough for a jacket, but by afternoon, you’ll want to take off layers as the bright sun rises.
+Mild temperatures are typical during spring, making it an ideal time for outdoor activities and sightseeing.
 Temperatures hover between 50°F and 68°F, depending on where you’re standing.
-Southern Japan gets more sun, while the north might throw some rain your way.
-Pack light layers, comfy sweaters, and an umbrella—leave the heavy winter coats at home.

 Outdoor onsen hot spring in Japan surrounded by lush greenery, a serene springtime retreat perfect for relaxation and enjoying Japanese spring.